michaelbellgh/nasinabox/README.md

 ## SSL Certificate Warning
 By default, the ansible playbook will generate a new self signed cert.
+It will use HTTP by default, so this should not be needed

 You can replace this with your own certificate (cn = hostname.local, SAN = DNS: hostname.local)